-When firstly considering social welfare improving designs, our results highlighted a role for conditioning effective tax rates on the age of children.
-Tax credits being found to be most important for low earning families with school age children.
-Hours contingent payments, as feature in the British tax credit system, are also found to lead to improvements in the tax design.
-If the tax authorities are able to choose the lower limit on working hours that trigger eligibility for such families, then we find an empirical case for using a full-time work rule rather than the main part-time rule currently in place for parents in the UK.
-While this is found to be a more effective instrument, we demonstrate how the welfare gains diminish with both misreporting and measurement error.
+We have noted that hours contingent payments are a key feature in the British tax credit system.
+Our third contribution was to consider the case where hours of work are partially observable to the tax authorities and to quantify the value of this signal.
+If the tax authorities are able to choose the lower limit on working hours that trigger eligibility for such families, then we find an empirical case for using a fulltime work rule rather than the main part-time rule currently in place for parents in the UK.
+While this is found to be a more effective instrument, we demonstrate how these welfare gains diminish with both misreporting and measurement error.